scannetpp/scannetpp/README.md

 <!-- Created by https://github.com/ekalinin/github-markdown-toc -->

 ## Dataset Documentation
-Please refer to the [official dataset documentation](https://kaldir.vc.in.tum.de/scannetpp/documentation) which describes the files provided in the dataset.
+Please refer to the [official dataset documentation](https://kaldir.vc.in.tum.de/scannetpp/documentation) which describes the files in the dataset.

-The recommended way of accessing individual files and directories is through the provided [scene class](common/scene_release.py).
+The recommended way of accessing individual files and directories is through the  [scene class](common/scene_release.py).

 For evaluation and submission, refer to the [submission instructions](https://kaldir.vc.in.tum.de/scannetpp/benchmark/docs).